yrui0617/Web_FinalProject/README.md

     - Change to your MySQL password

 ## Docker image
-  **to ensure that web application can be run without any environment issue**
+  **to ensure that web application can be run locally without any environment issue**

   - **1.Write the following command to pull docker image in the terminal of intellij:**
       ````bash